Smoked Pork Ribs with Homemade African Spice Rub

 African Spiced Smoked Pork Ribs

-If you make this delicious African Spiced Smoked Pork Ribs recipe please come back and leave me a comment below with your feedback.
+If you make these delicious Smoked Pork Ribs with the homemade dry rub please come back and leave me a comment below with your feedback.
 Definitely take a photo of the dish and be sure to tag #foodfidelity so that I can see them.
 You can also keep up with my food exploits as well as original recipes!
 You can find me on Instagram, Facebook, Twitter, and Pinterest.
 If you like any of the music you find on the site, visit me at Spotify to find curated monthly playlists.

 Smoked Pork Ribs With African Spice Rub